The Machine Stops: Plot summary

 The story describes a world in which most of the human population has lost the ability to live on the surface of the Earth due to extreme climate changes and toxic air.
-Each individual now lives in isolation below ground in a standard room, with all survival, comfort and entertainment needs met by the omnipotent, global Machine.
+Each individual now lives in isolation below ground in a small standard room, with all survival, comfort and entertainment needs met by the omnipotent, global Machine.
 Travel to the surface is permitted but is unpopular and rarely necessary.
 Communication is made via a kind of instant messaging/video conferencing machine with which people conduct their only activity: the sharing of ideas and what passes for knowledge.

 The two main characters, Vashti and her son Kuno, live on opposite sides of the world.
 Vashti is content with her life, which, like most inhabitants of the world, she spends producing and endlessly discussing second-hand 'ideas'.
 She enjoys talking to friends but uses her work to defend herself against their invitations to be more social, remaining in her ‘room’ where all her basic needs are met.
-Her son Kuno, however, is passionate, free spirited and a rebel.
+Her son Kuno, however, is passionate, free-spirited and is considered a rebel in this world.

 Kuno persuades a reluctant Vashti to endure the long, uncomfortable journey (and the resultant unwelcome personal interaction) to his room.
 He tells her of his disenchantment with the sanitised mechanical world and how this has led to his current troubles.

 He confides to her that he ordered a respirator and strengthened his body enough to explore and found a way to visit the surface of the Earth without permission.
 There, he saw other humans living outside the world of the Machine.

 However mechanical agents of the Machine soon recaptured him and he is now threatened with 'Homelessness': expulsion from the underground environment and all supportive infrastructure, which is expected to result in death.
 Despite the toxicity of the surface air, Kuno longs to return and sees the controlling underground world as a kind of hell.
 Vashti listens to her son's story but considers the implications of his rebellion to be unthinkable, akin to dangerous madness.
 She dismisses his perspective and returns to her part of the world.